smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

     ![This is a screenshot of the code editor save and close actions.](media/Ex2-Task1.17.1.png "Code editor configuration update")

-13. TO Ensure the `api.deployment.yml`, `web.deployment.yml`, `web.service.yml` files from Exercise 2, Tasks 2 and 3 are present in the git repository root.
-Let's push the changes to the git repository root using below mentioned commands.
+13. Let's push the changes made in `content-web.yml`, and `content-api.yml` files to the git repository using below mentioned commands.

     ```bash